Kirk Thurmond & The Millennials

 given some time, people change...

-Thurmond makes a conscious effort to point directly at “some major frustrations” that he has with people, but at its core, People Change is an album unity.
-“It’s a feel-good album about understanding yourself, and how it directly relates to knowing others.”
-Songs like the mysteriously groovy “All In A Vision” and the two movement title track “People Change”, hold true to the tradition of Soul/R&B by utilizing captivating rhythm and convicting lyrics, without contradiction.
+Thurmond makes a conscious effort to point directly at “some major frustrations” that he has with people, but at its core, "Mercury Retrograde" is about finding peace in a life where the questions outnumber the answers.
+“It’s all about understanding yourself, and how it directly relates to knowing others.”
+Songs like the undeniably groovy “How Low” and the Steely Dan-like title track “Mercury Retrograde”, hold true to the tradition of Soul/R&B by utilizing captivating rhythm and convicting lyrics, without contradiction.

 KTam: no looking back